Ogmo-Editor-3/OgmoEditor3-CE/README.md

 This builds the App and puts it in the `bin` directory.
 You can then start the app by running `npm start`, or by starting electron in the directory.

 ## Development
-After building the app, you can speed up development by using Webpack's dev server.
-Running `npm run dev` starts electron and a server that will watch for changes in the project.
+Speed up development by using Webpack's dev server!
+Running `npm run dev` builds the app, starts a server that will watch for changes in the project, then starts electron.
 If changes are found, Webpack will rebuild the source and refresh the app.
-If there are errors, they will show up in the DevTools.
+If there are errors, they will show up in the app's DevTools.

+While running the dev server, all code that is within `#if debug` conditionals are added in.

+NOTES:
+  * Changes to `App.hx` are not watched, and the app will need to manually be rebuilt if changes are made there.
+  * The app will need to be rebuilt normally (`npm run build`) in order to run it again after using the dev server.

 ## Packaging
 TODO